CoreySwankie/CSViewTool/CSViewTool/README.txt

 Finally, to run the tool, press play.

-If you require further assistance contact Corey Swankie at : 1402382@abertay.ac.uk
+If you require further assistance contact Corey Swankie at : thatscorey@gmail.com Find more at CoreySwankie.Com